A young Black woman talking about something serious with an older Black woman in the park.

 For the normal coated tablets, swallow them whole with a drink of water – if you chew them, they taste bitter.
 You can break them into two pieces at the line on the tablet if you have trouble swallowing them as one piece.

-If you agree to have the long-acting injection (LAI), a doctor or nurse will inject this into a muscle in your arm or bottom every two weeks.
+If you receive your medicine by injection, a doctor or nurse will administer the risperidone injection into a muscle in your arm or bottom.
+This provides a long-lasting dose of risperidone, lasting for two or four weeks.
+If you have just switched to the injection, you may need to take tablets alongside this while the dose builds up.
 The good thing about this is that you don’t have to remember to take your medicine every day.
 It is slowly working in your body all the time between injections.
+The injection should switch between the left side (arm or buttock) and the right side (arm or buttock) so that it’s not given in the same place all the time.

 If you remember later during the day, take it as soon as possible.